 Can medication trigger Sweet’s syndrome?

-How will you know if your Sweet’s syndrome has been triggered by medication?
+How will I know if my Sweet’s syndrome has been triggered by medication?

-In at least 95% of patients with Sweet’s syndrome, their condition is not triggered by medication.
-However, drug-induced Sweet’s syndrome should be considered if:
+In at least 88% of patients with Sweet’s syndrome, their condition is not triggered by medication, but drug-induced Sweet’s syndrome should be considered if:

 - Your Sweet’s syndrome developed not long after a medication was started.

 - You were started on long-term medication for Sweet’s syndrome or another condition, and your Sweet’s syndrome has continued to persist for many months or years, even after treatment.

-What will happen if your doctor thinks you have drug-induced Sweet’s syndrome?
+What will happen if my doctor thinks I have drug-induced Sweet’s syndrome?

 Unfortunately, there is no special test to tell you whether or not your Sweet’s syndrome is being triggered by medication.
 However, if it is suspected that your Sweet’s syndrome is drug-induced, your doctor will:

 - Stop the medication that is possibly causing your Sweet’s syndrome.
 Your Sweet’s syndrome should then start to settle down, but you may still need treatment.

 - Re-introduce the medication (rechallenge) to see if your Sweet’s syndrome flares-up again.
 Sometimes, your doctor will decide that this is not necessary.

 Why does medication trigger Sweet’s syndrome in some people?

 Drug-induced Sweet’s syndrome is sometimes a hypersensitivity reaction to medication, but it can happen for other reasons too, e.g. a treatment causing hormonal changes.

 Is hypersensitivity reaction the same as allergic reaction?

 No, not always.
 Allergic reaction is a hypersensitivity reaction, but not all hypersensitivity reactions are allergic reactions, and the latter applies to Sweet’s syndrome.
 Read more here.